cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ---
-title: CosmJs - Create the messages for your GUI
+title: CosmJS - Create the messages for your GUI
 order: 23
 description: Create the messages that your GUI will use
 tag: deep-dive
 ---

-# CosmJs - Create the messages for your GUI
+# CosmJS - Create the messages for your GUI

 <HighlightBox type="synopsis">